How Does LendingTree Get Paid?

 You qualify for discounted rates through your bank or credit union.

-Many banks and credit unions offer discounted interest rates to current customers, making them particularly appealing for borrowers looking for financing deals.
-Check with your bank or credit union to see if they offer any financing incentives that will lower your interest rate.
+Banks and credit unions often give lower interest rates to their customers, making it attractive for those seeking financing deals.
+Ask your bank or credit union about any special offers that can reduce your interest rate.
 For instance, if you’re a Preferred Rewards member at Bank of America, you can get up to 0.50% off your interest rate on your Bank of America auto loan.

-Credit unions often offer low interest rates because they’re regulated by the federal government, and APRs are currently capped at 18%.
+Federal credit unions often offer low interest rates because they’re regulated by the federal government, and APRs are currently capped at 18.00%.
 Credit unions sometimes offer car-buying services, which can help you find a loan with a discounted interest rate.

 Online auto loans